Being a mom is hard. Being a mom with anxiety is even harder. There is no quick fix, but it does get better.

 As a mom on social media, we all tend to share the highlights.
 We share the beautiful parts of our lives.
 The vacations, crafts, recipes, and advice for other moms when we happen to do something “right”.
 But life isn’t all sunshine and rainbows like the internet would like to make it out to be.
 Sometimes, life is hard and we don’t have all of the answers.

-There are days where I struggle through just to make it to bedtime.
+There are days when I struggle through just to make it to bedtime.
 Days where all I want is to be left alone in peace and silence.
 Those days are rough, especially as a mom to two young kids.
 Some days I have to power through.
 Faking that smile and pretending to have it all together.

 Surviving Motherhood with Anxiety